 "Photography is getting more and more competitive.
 To stay on top of the heap, I need to continue developing my artistry with new styles and techniques.
 Prisming has added a stylistic flare to my images that keeps my clients impressed."

 You can place your prism slightly in front of your lens to gently complement a subject that you're capturing or you can place the prism smack-dab in the middle of your lens to create a more abstract, mind-bending effect.
 Both techniques can create stunning results.
+The following images were created by placing our Classic Fractal Filters set in front of a lens and firing away:

 Photographers love prisming.
 Why?
 There's a few reasons: